IBM/complex-linear-network-analyzer/CONTRIBUTING.md

 ### Merge approval

-The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+Project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.
+For small fixes only one project maintainer needs to approve, for larger changes two maintainers should approve.

 ## Legal